Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 Similarly, consider the rightmost bold branch of Figure~\ref{fig:octic_ab_nab_zeta_dt}.
 If an octic Galois extension satisfies all the inequalities along this path, then \( a_{13^2}(K) = 1 \), which again forces \( K \) to be an abelian extension by Corollary~\ref{cor:octic_ab_nab}. \end{example}

-\begin{example}[nonabelian] Consider the middle bold branch of Figure~\ref{fig:octic_ab_nab_zeta_dt}.
+\begin{example}[nonabelian, sufficient condition] Consider the middle bold branch of Figure~\ref{fig:octic_ab_nab_zeta_dt}.
 If an octic Galois extension \( K / \mathbb{Q} \) satisfies all the corresponding inequalities, then we have \( a_{3^4}(K) = 1 \) and \( a_{3^2}(K) > 0.5 \).
 Then Corollary~\ref{cor:octic_ab_nab} implies that \( K \) must be a nonabelian extension, i.e., the branch always yields a correct prediction. \end{example}

 In contrast, we found that logistic regression models perform poorly in distinguishing between abelian and nonabelian extensions, whether using zeta coefficients or polynomial coefficients.
-The model achieved only \(76.13\%\) accuracy with 1000 zeta coefficients.
+The model achieved only 76.27\% (resp.
+75.83\%) accuracy with 1000 zeta coefficients (resp. with standard normalization).